oracle/node-oracledb/doc/api.md

 Oracle Advanced Queuing allows applications to use producer-consumer message passing.
-Queuing is highly configurable and scalable, providing a great way to distribute workload.
+Queuing is highly configurable and scalable, providing a great way to distribute workloads.
 Messages can be queued by multiple producers.
 Different consumers can filter messages for them.
 Messages can also be transformed or propagated to queues in other databases.
 Oracle AQ is available in all editions of the